Important: This article applies to Web.com® customers only.

 Adding managers allows you to share control of your listing without having to share your personal login information.

-Note: Click here for a more detailed explanation of the difference between an Owner and a Manager.
+Important: Click here for a more detailed explanation of the difference between an Owner and a Manager.

 We’d be happy to transfer ownership of your Google My Business Listing so that you become the owner, but unfortunately it will most likely cause your page to become unverified, which will significantly impact your organic search rankings.